markodayan/JSON-RPC-interface-tools/README.md

 2. <b>Learn how libraries together with dapps, wallets and other tooling providers parse EVM blockchain data to serve it to end users and how they sanitise </b>

 - (todo): add REST API that serves as buffer zone between a user and the JSON-RPC API
+- (todo): Postman docgen

 <br>

+---

+## Postman Collection Docgen (Live on Netlify)

+View my Postman collection docgen of HTTP requests [over here](https://ethereum-json-rpc.netlify.app/).
+There are plenty are JSON application bodies that will provide you with a valid query to an Ethereum node. so you can simply make a POST request with one of these bodies and experiment with the JSON-RPC API.

 ---